 - Students must have been enrolled full-time for at least nine months (two consecutive semesters) and be in F-1 status

-- Students must have completed at least one semester in their current curriculum at NC State
+- Students who have met the above requirement but are new to their degree program must also complete at least one semester in their curriculum at NC State

 - Students must be maintaining lawful F-1 status

-- Students must be making normal progress toward their degree
+- Students must be making normal progress towards completion of their degree program

 - CPT cannot delay or interfere with the student’s progress in the degree program